What are Club Goods?

 Characteristics of Club Goods

 Club goods are non-rivalrous, so they’re not in danger of being used up or defiled by one or more person’s use, up until the point where continued use causes the use of the goods to become congested.
-They are, however, excludable, which means that people can be denied access to them or use of them.
+However, they are excludable, which means that people can be denied access to them or use of them.

 On the other hand, public goods are both non-excludable and non-rivalrous.
 This means that: